 Cost of Goods Sold (COGS): The total costs involved with the manufacturing, selling, promoting, and distributing of consumer packaged goods.

 Coupon: A promotional offer (usually in printed form) allowing consumers to redeem a monetary discount at the point of sale.

 Cross-merchandising: The practice of displaying related products (from separate categories) together to encourage additional purchases.
 For example, beer and nachos or pancakes and syrup.

-Cume Weighted Weeks (CWW): Cume is short for “cumulative” whereby the reach and frequency of merchandising support is assessed over a given amount of time.
+Cume Weighted Weeks (CWW): Cume is short for “cumulative,” whereby the reach and frequency of merchandising support are assessed over a given amount of time.

 Cut In: When a retailer introduces a new product, necessitating a change to existing product shelf placements.

 Cycle: The period an in-store promotion or event will run for (usually two weeks to one month).

 % Discount: The percentage amount that a promotional price falls below a standard retail price.